developervijay7/laravel-quickstart/README.md

 <code>php artisan db:seed</code>

+### 6. NPM/Yarn
+In order to install JavaScript dependencies in your application you will need to install [Node Package Manager]() and optionally you can use [yarn]() to install them.

+Once you have NPM installed run this command
+<code>npm install</code>

+or if you want to install using yarn run:
+<code>yarn</code>

+### 7. NPM run prod/dev
+If you are deploying Laravel-QuickStart on your production environment run:

+<code>npm run prod</code>

+If you are deploying it on your local development computer run:

+<code>npm run dev</code>

 ## Laravel Sponsors

 We would like to extend our thanks to the following sponsors for funding Laravel development.
 If you are interested in becoming a sponsor,  please visit the James L. Masi  [Patreon page](https://www.patreon.com/jlmasi).